 Orchids cannot stay in the same mix forever, depending on the type and age of the plant and the media.
 Orchids should be repotted every 1 to 3 years.
-Paphs. like to be repotted.

 When you buy a new plant, it may have been in the same medium for a long time already.
 A good rule of thumb is to repot a new orchid as soon as practical after it is purchased.
 Usually this means when it goes out of bloom.